 Throughout the 2025 session, the Republican-dominated legislature has encouraged the expansion of Florida’s charter schools.
-Democrats have fought for traditional public schools, which continue to lose funding -- especially since a 2023 law removed income as a qualification for the state’s school voucher program.
-That made private school affordable to many more Floridians.
+Democrats have fought for traditional public schools, which continue to see enrollment declines, especially since a 2023 law removed income as a qualification for the state’s private school voucher program.

-Senate Appropriations Chairman Ed Hooper, a Trinity Republican, acknowledged the change during budget negotiations.
+Senate Appropriations Chairman Ed Hooper, a Trinity Republican, acknowledged the change in how families are choosing to educate their kids during budget negotiations.

-“I think we can all agree that the public school population is declining," Hooper said.
-"But schools still are open and operating, so there’s still the …That expense is there, and if there’s fewer students being there, then …the money comes from somewhere.”
+“I think we can all agree that the [traditional] public school population is declining," Hooper said.
+"But schools still are open and operating, so there’s still that expense is there, and if there’s fewer students being there, then the money comes from somewhere.”

-Andrew Spar is president of the Florida Education Association, the teachers’ union.
+Andrew Spar is president of the Florida Education Association, the state's largest teachers’ union.
 He has concerns about the proposed schools of hope expansion.

 Coral Gables Republican Representative Demi Busatta sponsored the schools of hope bill.
-She points out that charter schools are public schools and argued during a House debate that the schools of hope simply give students another option.
+She points out that the state classifies charter schools are public schools and argued during a House debate that the schools of hope simply give students another option.

-“...and it is not a slow death to public education.
+“It is not a slow death to public education.
 Let’s get something right: schools of hope are public schools," she said.
-"The education that they provide: it is public education.”
+"The education that they provide, it is public education.”

 Another education budget issue that’s come under question is the funding for Advanced Placement, International Baccalaureate, career and technical education, and other accelerated programs.
-The Senate had proposed slashing them by 50 percent, but has faced pushback from parents and educators invested in those programs.
+The Senate had proposed slashing them by 50%, but has faced pushback from parents and educators invested in those programs.

 But Zephyrhills Republican Senator Danny Burgess, the Senate’s K-12 budget leader, says the Senate hasn’t reduced or eliminated funding for those courses, which he describes as “important.”